Spirent Logo

 • Engage key partners: We aim to work with partners to reduce carbon emissions across our entire value chain.

-• We introduced a new lab and estates strategy that will reduce our Scopes 1 and 2 carbon emissions by 60 per cent in the next 3-5 years.
+• We made progress on delivering our lab and estates strategy that will reduce our Scopes 1 and 2 carbon emissions by 60 per cent in the next 3-5 years.

 • We maintained CarbonNeutral® Company certification, covering Scopes 1, 2 and some Scope 3 emissions sources.